 We chose to give it continuity to act as a countdown until December 2012, the date when the possible end of the world will take place.
 There will be four more shows, one per season, with different artists each time.
-They will all be held in London in different spaces to reinforce an idea of itinerancy.
-The last one which will showcase all the artists which have taken part from the previous shows.
+They will all be held in London in different spaces to reinforce the idea of itinerancy.
+The last one will showcase all the artists which have taken part in the previous shows.

 The idea of Project 2012 came first.
-Once we defined it, we actively searched for artists which we believe shared our core ideas and whose work can inspire others to re-think the issues we are confronted with on a daily basis.
+Once we defined it, we actively searched for artists who we believe shared our core ideas and whose work can inspire others to re-think the issues we are confronted with on a daily basis.
 Through our blog and other websites, we made a call to attract similar-thinking artists too.
-Generally we had a good response.
-We also asked the artists to justify the artwork they were presenting through a written statement to back-up their works with a more thorough reflection to help visitors understand their work and also the concept we want to transmit.
+Generally, we had a good response.
+We also asked the artists to justify the artwork they presented through a written statement to back up their works with a more thorough reflection to help visitors understand their work and also the concept we want to transmit.

-3. Tell us about a few of these artists and why they became interested with joining your project.
+3. Tell us about a few of these artists and why they became interested in joining your project.

 Patrick Jannin opened the exhibition with a satirical judgment day.
-His work acts like a witness of everyday life, studying human kind and showing what everyone hides.
-We think this was a good introduction, preparing the viewer to something new which was about to occur.
+His work acts like a witness of everyday life, studying humankind and showing what everyone hides.
+We think this was a good introduction, preparing the viewer for something new which was about to occur.

-Katrine Roberts presented a series of disfigured portraits following her fascination in the power a face has to seduce yet simultaneously repel.
+Katrine Roberts presented a series of disfigured portraits following her fascination with the power a face has to seduce yet simultaneously repel.
 She aims to offer the viewer a dialogue with the paintings whilst also causing them to step back and be challenged by the piece.
-The slow aging, maturing and eventual decay of the skin confronts us with what lies ahead.
-Again, Katrine’s work reinforces the idea of change and the decomposition of human kind.
+The slow ageing, maturing and eventual decay of the skin confront us with what lies ahead.
+Again, Katrine's work reinforces the idea of change and the decomposition of humankind.

-Nadège Druzkowski showed a painting featuring an abandoned boat, which referred to the Great Eastern, a steam ship built in 1858 by Brunel.
-In her day, she was the largest ship that ever sailed on the oceans.
+Nadège Druzkowski showed a painting featuring an abandoned boat, which referred to the Great Eastern, a steamship built in 1858 by Brunel.
+In her day, she was the largest ship that ever sailed on the ocean.
 She suffered a terrible fate, proportional in tragic measure to her great size.
-The idea behind Nadège’s work is in how these desolate sites, commonly viewed as blots on the landscape, are gradually being reclaimed by nature.
+The idea behind Nadège's work is how these desolate sites, commonly viewed as blots on the landscape, are gradually being reclaimed by nature.

 4. Can you tell us a little bit about yourself and your background?
-Are you a practicing artist yourself?
+Are you a practising artist yourself?
 If yes, what genre of art do you do?